simplygreatwork/godsend/README.md

 - Mutable composition: inject message processors to filter the stream from any location in your project to decouple concerns such as validation and transformation.
 - Multiple message processors are able to process, filter, and transform a particular message request in a controlled, composed order.
 - The secure messaging exchange learns authorization automatically (with exercise).
 - Message processors may be versioned according to the connected user.
 Processor versions are dynamically substituted in the processor list upon each user's request.
+The broker exchange, not the sender, determines the processor version from the sending user's configuration.
 - Property-based message patterns.
 - A clean, concise, yet expressive API
 - Few assumptions